SHOWING 1 - 1 OF 1 RESULTS

 Your claim against the Government must be filed within 2 years from the date of acceptance of your vehicle.
 This statutory limitation cannot be waived.
 Failure to file your claim within the prescribed time frame will likely result in full denial.

 Claims are filed by appointment only, however, if your claim results in 10 or less items on your DD Form 1844, you may be eligible for walk-in assistance.
-Our walk-in hours are on Tuesdays from 8:00 a.m. to 10:00 a.m.
+Notary/POA Walk In: Tue and Thurs at 1:30 to 3:30 p.m.
+Will appointment: Wed at 10 a.m. to 12 p.m.
+Legal assistance: by appointment only.
 Please call the Claims Office when your claim is ready to be filed.

 When a person is injured or his property is damaged through the negligence of another person, he has the right to sue that person for reimbursement.
 The United States also has the same right.
 When a person, military member, DoD employee or civilian damages military property, the United States has the right to reimbursement from the guilty party.
 The Legal Office, Claims division performs this function.
 It can pursue those responsible for damaging government property and regularly does so.